Exabyte-io/documentation/docs/methods/pseudopotential/actions.md

 This expression first searches for pseudopotentials released under version 5.4 of VASP.
 It then searches for all pseudopotential files of type "GW", and therefore included in the corresponding GW folder, but at the same time excludes those of type "AE" (all-electron).

-This particular regular expression operation applied to the available set of VASP pseudopotentials is demonstrated in the animation below.
+This particular regular expression operation applied to the available set of VASP pseudopotentials is demonstrated in the animation below:

 <img data-gifffer="/images/regular-expression.gif" />